effektif/user-docs/docs/search.rst

 Search
 ======

-The search function in Workflow Accelerator helps you to find specific for tasks, cases, processes and reports.
+The search function in Workflow Accelerator helps you find specific for tasks, cases, processes and reports.
 Search terms are searched in names and description of the respective category.
 With the exception of the search for cases: here, only the name is taken into account.

 How to search in Workflow Accelerator:

-* wildcards are not supported
+* Wildcards are not supported.
-* with search terms in quotation marks, you can search for a coherent string
+* With search terms in quotation marks, you can search for a coherent string.
-* exclude search terms by a - (minus) before the search term
+* Exclude search terms by a - (minus) before the search term.
-* upper/lower case is not taken into account
+* Upper/lower case is not taken into account.
-* you must enter at least three characters for the search term
+* You must enter at least three characters for the search term.
-* stemming is a method of search

 You can open the search page via the search option in the main menu bar.